Pineapple Express (film): Plot

-Dale Denton, a process server and marijuana enthusiast, visits his drug dealer, Saul.
+Dale Denton, a process server and marijuana enthusiast, visits his drug dealer Saul Silver.
 Dale and Saul smoke the rare "Pineapple Express" strain together before Dale leaves to resume working.
-He arrives at the home of Ted Jones and witnesses Ted and police officer Carol Brazier shoot and kill an Asian man.
-While fleeing the scene, Dale throws his roach containing Pineapple Express.
-Ted identifies the strain and sends his henchmen Budlofsky and Matheson to Red, a drug dealer who tells them about Saul.
+He arrives at the home of local drug lord, Ted Jones, and witnesses Ted and police officer Carol Brazier shoot and kill a rival Korean gangster.
+While fleeing the scene, Dale causes a commotion and throws his roach containing Pineapple Express.
+Ted identifies the strain and sends his henchmen Budlofsky and Matheson to another drug dealer, Red, who tells them about Saul.

-Back at Saul's apartment, Dale learns Ted is a local drug lord and could trace the roach as only Red and Saul have the Pineapple Express strain.
+Back at Saul's apartment, Dale worries that Ted could trace the roach as only Red and Saul have the Pineapple Express strain.
 Dale and Saul decide they must flee the city.
 They attempt to hide in the woods where Dale's car battery dies.
 Dale and Saul visit Red, who after a fight, reveals that Ted knows who they are and intends to kill them.
 Budlofsky and Matheson torture Red for information and both shoot him in the abdomen.
-Believing Dale’s high-schooler girlfriend Angie to be in danger, he and Saul travel to her home where they are removed at gunpoint by her father.
-Budlofsky and Matheson arrive at the house but Dale and Saul depart before they can be captured and Angie's family goes to a hotel.
+Believing Dale's high-schooler girlfriend Angie to be in danger, he and Saul travel to her home where they are removed at gunpoint by her father.
+Budlofsky and Matheson arrive at the house but Dale and Saul depart before they can be captured and Angie's family goes to a motel.

-Dale and Saul then sell Pineapple Express to raise bus fare but Dale is arrested by police officer Bobbra.
-Dale tells Bobbra that he witnessed Brazier and Ted murder a man.
-Bobbra has long been suspicious of Brazier's corruption and says she will investigate; Saul, thinking he is rescuing Dale, hijacks the police car.
-Brazier hears on police radio of Dale's arrest and pursues Dale and Saul in a high-speed chase but they escape.
-After Dale and Saul argue and split up, Saul is kidnapped and is held in Ted's lair.
+Dale and Saul then sell Pineapple Express to high school students to raise bus fare, but Dale is arrested by police officer Bobbra.
+Dale tells Bobbra that he witnessed Officer Brazier and Ted murder a man.
+Bobbra believes him and says she will investigate; Saul, thinking he is rescuing Dale, hijacks the police car.
+Brazier hears on the police radio of Dale's arrest and pursues Dale and Saul in a high-speed chase but they escape.
+After Dale and Saul argue and split up, Saul is kidnapped and held in Ted's lair.
 Dale breaks up with Angie over the phone after she talks about marriage.
 Dale then enlists an injured Red to help to rescue Saul but Red backs out at the last minute and Dale is captured.
 While Dale and Saul are waiting to be killed, they reconcile their friendship and plan an escape.

-Ted's rivals, a Korean drug gang, attack the lair to avenge their fellow gangster's death.
+The Korean drug gang attack Ted's lair.
 Dale and Saul free themselves but are caught by Matheson.
-A brawl and shootout ensues; Matheson kills Budlofsky for refusing to kill anyone.
-Red reappears and drives his car through the barn, killing Matheson and saving Saul but is shot by Brazier.
-A member of the Korean gang sets off a bomb killing Ted and setting fire to the barn.
+A brawl and shootout ensues; Matheson kills Budlofsky for refusing to kill Saul.
+Red reappears and drives his car through the barn, killing Matheson and saving Saul, but he is shot by Brazier.
+A Korean gangster sets off a bomb killing Ted and setting fire to the barn.
 Red's car explodes and lands on Brazier, killing her.
 Dale carries Saul from the burning lair and Red, severely wounded, also escapes and reconciles with them.
 They talk about their adventure over breakfast at a diner before Saul's grandmother picks them up and takes them to the hospital.